 3. Stack Windows Side by Side with Snap Assist

 If you want to use a couple of windows side by side, Windows 10 comes with native support for Multitasking.
 Using the Snap Assist feature, you can drag one window to complete left, unless you get see transparent dock-like thing where the windows can stick itself.
 You can stack up to 4 windows side by side just like how it looks in the image below:

 This is very handy when you need to look at one window and note or analyze in second.
-Windows 10 offers an inbuilt setting for multitasking which you can search in Settings App, and it offers the following options:
+Windows 10 offers an inbuilt setting for multitasking which you can search in the Settings App, and it offers the following options:

 These settings are enabled by default, but if you want to change the behavior of Snap Assistant, you can change it here.
 Say, for example, I don’t like windows to resize when I am resizing one of the windows.

 You can snap up to 4 windows like this, and while they happen automatically, you can always resize them for the best fit.

 Many times, you have a second window that has a lot of data, and you need to scroll.
 Windows 10 lets you scroll such windows without actually switching to them by using Scroll Inactive Windows.